 Other less daredevil ways to take in the island’s amazing natural scenery include a walk through a lava tube, a ride on a steam locomotive, a visit to a hotel where the focus is on Hawaiian tradition or an excursion to Whalers Village Museum in old Lahaina and the Maui Ocean Center in Wailuku, where otherworldly creatures from the deep wait to meet your acquaintance.

-After a long day on the go, be sure to take time to unwind at a spa, recharge with an art walk, indulge in some retail therapy, kick back at an authentic Hawaiian lu’au or enjoy a live show at Maui Arts and Cultural Center.
+And, after a long day on the go, be sure to take time to unwind at a spa, indulge in some retail therapy, tee off on one of the islands many fairy-tale fairways, kick back at an authentic Hawaiian lu‘au or get immersed in some small-town charm on a Friday-night art walk.

-It is best advised to take your time and savor each moment—there will always be an opportunity to return for another go-round at a later time, and we’ll be eagerly waiting to welcome you back with 101 Things To Do.
+It is best advised to take your time and savor each magical moment— there will always be an opportunity to return for another go-round at a later time, and we’ll be eagerly waiting to welcome you back with 101 Things To Do.

 View our top picks below or see all 101 Things To Do on Maui!